Blackballing: Process

-The principle of such election rules in a club is that it is self-perpetuating to preserve the current ethos (and exclusivity) of the club, by ensuring that candidates are congenial to (almost) all the existing members; i.e., new members are elected by unanimous or near-unanimous agreement of voting members.
-A difference of opinions could be divisive, so that an election must be taken secretly as well as correctly.

 The number of votes in support is often irrelevant, except to prove a quorum.
-Whilst in many such cases even a single black ball will be fatal to the candidate's election, rules in larger clubs ensure that a single member cannot exercise a veto to the detriment of the future of the club.
+Whilst in many such cases even a single black ball will be fatal to the election, rules in larger clubs ensure that a single member cannot exercise a veto to the detriment of the future of the club.
 For example, two black balls are required to exclude; a limited category or committee of members vote, rather than all members; or in the event of a blackball, the election may be repeated immediately to ensure that there is no mistake, or after a fixed period to allow further information or opinions to be discussed discreetly.
 A variant sometimes used is that all incoming candidates are voted on as a group; if the group as a whole is blackballed, then each member must be voted on individually.

 The practice also found popularity in areas outside of social clubs.
 In the Soviet Union, dissertation panels would typically cast their vote on a thesis defense using this system.

 Robert's Rules of Order notes that the use of black and white balls can be ordered by passing an incidental motion to that effect.
 The manual notes, "This custom, however, is apparently declining."

 The term still remains in use for many different electoral systems which have applied from club to club and from time to time: for example, instead of differently coloured balls, ballot-balls may be dropped into separate "yes" or "no" drawers inside the ballot box.

-In some Masons' lodges, a black cube is used instead of a black ball so that a black ball can be differentiated from a dirty white ball, as the lighting in the meeting hall is very dim during voting.
+In some Masons' lodges, a black cube is used instead of a black ball.